 - a.
 In accordance with N.J.A.C.
 7:14A-1.2 and as defined in Appendix A, the Operator is responsible for coverage under this general permit and assumes full responsibility for permit compliance.
 The following Operators are required to obtain a general permit authorization: - i.
-Operators applying chemical and/or biological products; and - ii.
+Operators applying chemical and/or biological products; and/or - ii.
 Operators hiring another party/for-hire Applicator to apply chemical and/or biological products. - b.
-The Operator and, if applicable, the for-hire Applicator, must possess a valid Commercial Pesticide Applicator License and be certified in Category 5 Aquatic Pest Control, as defined at N.J.A.C.
-7:30.
+The Operator and/or, if applicable, the for-hire Applicator, must possess a valid Commercial Pesticide Applicator License and be certified in Category 5 Aquatic Pest Control, as defined at N.J.A.C.
+7:30 to apply chemical or biological products in, over, or near surface waters of the State.